handpoint/ecommdoc/paybutton/advancedpaybutton.md

 ---
-sidebar_position: 1
+sidebar_position: 2
-id: paybutton

 ---

-# Creating a Pay Button
+# Advanced Pay Button Integration

-The advanced integration method requires knowledge of server-side scripting languages, such as PHP, ASP, Java, etc.
-It will allow you to have full control over what information is passed to our gateway via the Pay Button and use the full list of [hosted integration](/docs/overview) fields.

-## Overview

-Creating a [Custom Pay Button](customPayButton.md), it will allow you to have full control over what information is passed to our gateway and use the full list of hosted integration fields outlined in our Hosted Guide.
-Check our [Sample Code](#sample-code-request)!
+Creating a custom pay button allows you to have full control over what information is passed to the Handpoint gateway.
+You can leverage any of the [hosted integration fields](/docs/transactiontypes#transactionRequest) as part of the pay button integration.

 ## Pre-Requisites